-No ground-disturbance activities will be associated with the three HLZ's in Georgia (HLZ-1, HLZ-2, and HLZ-3), thus the proposed project would not affect archaeological or architectural resources.
+No ground-disturbance activities will be associated with the three HLZs in Georgia (HLZ-1, HLZ-2, and HLZ-3).
+Thus, the proposed project would not affect archaeological or architectural resources.
 Additionally, all three sites have experienced periodic ground disturbance due to historic and ongoing agricultural and silvicultural activities (e.g., tillage, timbering, grading, planting, etc.); thus, the potential for any cultural resources is extremely low.
 According to a site file search using Georgia's Natural, Archaeological, and Historical Resources Geographic Information System (GNAHRGIS, 2023), no archaeological sites are located within a one-mile buffer of the proposed sites.
-There are no historic resources recorded within one-mile of the proposed HLZ-2 or HLZ-3 sites.
-However, one resource is recorded in the one-mile buffer of HLZ-1.
-Corinth Cemetery (Resource ID 101062) is located 0.98 mile to the northwest of HLZ-1, between Lawson Pond Road and Lawson Pond.
+There are no historic resources recorded within one mile of the proposed HLZ-2 or HLZ-3 sites.
+However, one resource is recorded in the one-mile buffer of HLZ-1, between Lawson Pond Road and Lawson Pond.
 Burial dates range from 1871 to 2021, and additional work would need to be done to determine the cemetery's eligibility for the National Register of Historic Places (NRHP).
-The proposed HLZ-1 would have no impacts on the cemetery.
+The proposed HLZ-1 would have no impact on the cemetery.
 As a result, due to no expected ground disturbance activities, the DAF does not anticipate any impacts to cultural resources.
-Moody AFB will provide notification of the Proposed Action and requested concurrence on a finding of no effect to cultural resources from the Georgia State Historic Preservation Office (SHPO), as well as no effect to traditional cultural properties (TCPs) from seven tribes.
-Those tribes include the Muscogee (Creek) Nation, Poarch Band of Creeks, Coushatta Tribe of Louisiana, Kialegee Tribal Town, Thlopthlocco Tribal Town, Muscogee Nation of Florida, and the Seminole Nation of Oklahoma.
-Received responses from the SHPO and/or any tribes to the proposal will be included in the Final EA.